 Mid-scale Research Infrastructure - Engineering Conferences

-Through this Dear Colleague Letter (DCL), the NSF Directorate for Engineering (ENG) plans to fund workshops to identify critical needs for unique research infrastructure that can serve a research community at a national needs level, and have the potential to significantly advance engineering research.
+Through this Dear Colleague Letter (DCL), the NSF Directorate for Engineering (ENG) announces plans to support workshops to identify critical needs for unique and compelling research infrastructure that can address national research priorities to significantly advance engineering research frontiers.
 Such workshops are typically identified as conferences in the NSF Proposal & Award Policies & Procedures Guide (PAPPG), and will hereafter be referred to as conferences.
-Members of the engineering research community are invited to propose conferences that identify gaps in existing mid-scale research infrastructure and define the infrastructure that would be needed to address grand-challenge-level engineering research questions.
+Members of the engineering research community are invited to propose conferences that identify gaps in existing research infrastructure and define the mid-scale research infrastructure, with project costs ranging from $6 million up to $100 million, that would be needed to address grand challenges for engineering research.
 Conference outcomes may help define either design or implementation projects for future mid-scale research infrastructure.

-Advances in engineering and science research supported by the National Science Foundation (NSF) increasingly rely on cutting-edge research infrastructure.
 NSF has traditionally supported research infrastructure projects at the lower end through the Major Research Instrumentation (MRI) program and at the higher end through Major Research Equipment and Facilities Construction (MREFC) projects.
-The Mid-scale Research Infrastructure Big Idea is intended to provide NSF with an agile, Foundation-wide process to fund research infrastructure capabilities in the mid-scale range between the MRI and MREFC thresholds.
-In FY 2019, the NSF released two mid-scale solicitations: Mid-scale RI-1 (NSF 19-537) for design and implementation projects requesting up to $20 million and Mid-scale RI-2 (NSF 19-542) for implementation projects between $20 million and $70 million.
+The Mid-scale Research Infrastructure (Mid-scale RI) program is intended to provide NSF with an agile, Foundation-wide process to fund research infrastructure capabilities in the mid-scale range between the MRI and MREFC thresholds.
+In FY 2021, the NSF released two Mid-scale RI solicitations: Mid-scale RI-1 (NSF 21-505) for design and implementation projects requesting up to $20 million and Mid-scale RI-2 (NSF 21-537) for implementation projects from $20 million up to $100 million.
+In both solicitations, NSF defines research infrastructure "as any combination of facilities, equipment, instrumentation, or computational hardware or software, and the necessary human capital in support of the same.
+Major facilities and mid-scale projects are subsets of research infrastructure."
+NSF's Research Infrastructure Guide (NSF 21-107) contains NSF policy on the planning and management of research infrastructure through its full life cycle.

-Mid-scale Research Infrastructure projects directly enable advances in fundamental science, technology, engineering, and mathematics (STEM) in one or more of the research and education domains supported by the NSF.
-Mid-scale projects emphasize strong scientific merit with an identified research infrastructure need of the research community at a national needs level.
-Demonstrated technical and project management expertise is required for both design and implementation projects, as are well-developed plans for student training and the involvement of a diverse workforce in all aspects of mid-scale activities.
+Mid-scale RI projects directly enable advances in fundamental science, technology, engineering, and mathematics (STEM) in one or more of the research and education domains supported by the NSF.
+Mid-scale RI projects emphasize strong scientific merit with a unique research infrastructure that addresses identified national research priorities, rather than regional or campus level priorities.
+Demonstrated technical and project management expertise is required for both design and implementation projects, as are well-developed plans for student training and the involvement of a diverse workforce in all aspects of Mid-scale RI activities.

-Prior to submitting a conference proposal, the PI must contact one of the individuals listed below to ensure that the proposal fits the goals of this DCL.
-PIs will then be directed to appropriate Program Director(s) for submission through the normal submission process outlined in Chapter II.E.7 of the NSF PAPPG.
-The title of a conference proposal should begin with MsRI-EW.
-Workshop proposals should be submitted by May 22, 2020, for consideration during Fiscal Year 2020.
-Proposals or requests where PIs have not contacted one of the listed Program Officers in this DCL, will be returned without consideration.
+Prior to submitting a conference proposal, the Principal Investigator (PI) must contact one of the Program Officers listed below to ensure that the proposal fits the goals of this DCL.
+PIs will then be directed to appropriate Program Officer(s) for submission through the normal proposal submission process outlined in Chapter II.E.9 of the PAPPG.
+Conference proposals must be submitted via Research.gov and the “Conference” type of proposal should be selected.
+The system will automatically insert the prepended title “Conference” and that should be followed by “Mid-scale RI-EW:”.
+Conference proposals should be submitted by June 17, 2022, for consideration during Fiscal Year 2022.
+Proposals or requests where PIs have not contacted one of the listed Program Officers in this DCL will be returned without consideration.

 POINTS OF CONTACT